On December 11, 1225 in Celtic History

-Laurence O'Toole Is Canonized by Pope Honorius III
+Laurence O'Toole is canonized by Pope Honorius III

 Lorcán Ua Tuathail, known in English as Laurence O’Toole and in French as Laurent d’Eu (1128 – 14 November 1180), was Archbishop of Dublin at the time of the Norman invasion of Ireland.
 Lorcán played a prominent role in the Irish Church Reform Movement of the 12th century and mediated between the parties during and after the invasion.
 He was canonised in 1225 by Pope Honorius III.